apache/maven/README.md

 Donations
 ---------
-You like Apache Maven?
+Do you like Apache Maven?
 Then [donate back to the ASF](https://www.apache.org/foundation/contributing.html) to support the development.

 Quick Build
 -------